Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Introduction

-The characteristics of stimuli in the natural world vary over staggering ranges.
-Our nervous system evolved within this environment to parse such widely-ranging stimuli, and research into how the nervous system can cope with such ranges has led to considerable advances in our understanding of neural circuitry.
-For example at the sensory transduction level, the physical magnitudes encoded into primary sensors, such as light intensity, sound pressure level and olfactant concentration, vary over exponentially-large ranges; as neuronal firing rates cannot similarly vary over decades, the encoding process must compress such ranges, leading to the Weber-Fechner laws.
-This stimulated a large amount of research into the mechanisms through which physical stimuli are {\em nonlinearly compressed} into the far more limited ranges of neural activity that represent them \cite{kandel2000principles}.
-Of relevance to our later discussion is the nonlinear compression of sound intensity in the early auditory pathways \cite{camalet2000auditory, eguiluz2000essential}, where it has been shown that poising the active cochlear elements on a Hopf bifurcation leads to cubic-root compression.
+Stimuli in the natural world have quantitative characteristics that vary over staggering ranges.
+Our nervous system evolved to parse such widely-ranging stimuli, and research into how the nervous system can cope with such ranges has led to considerable advances in our understanding of neural circuitry.
+For example at the sensory transduction level, the physical magnitudes encoded into primary sensors, such as light intensity, sound pressure level and olfactant concentration, vary over exponentially-large ranges, leading to the Weber-Fechner law \cite{fechner1860elements}.
+As neuronal firing rates cannot vary over such large ranges, the encoding process must compress physical stimuli into the far more limited ranges of neural activity that represent them.
+These observations have stimulated a large amount of research into the mechanisms underlying {\em nonlinearly compression} of physical stimuli in the nervous system .
+Of relevance to our later discussion is the nonlinear compression of sound intensity in the early auditory pathways \cite{eguiluz2000essential, camalet2000auditory}, where it has been shown that poising the active cochlear elements on a Hopf bifurcation leads to cubic-root compression.